Marina-Banov/Quizzies/README.md

 - CategoriesTreeModel:
   - inherited from [QAbstractItemModel](https://doc.qt.io/qt-6/qabstractitemmodel.html)
-  - used on the edit page for displaying the quiz' categories and questions and on the presentation screen for displaying the current category or question
+  - used on the edit page for displaying the quiz categories and questions and on the presentation screen for displaying the current category or question
-  - contains the current (selected) quiz
+  - contains the current (selected) quiz, its categories, and questions in the tree structure
-  - contains slots for creating, updating and deleting categories and questions, navigating through them (getting the previous or next     element), and getting the desired element as a dictionary
+  - contains slots for creating, updating, and deleting categories and questions, navigating through them (getting the previous or next element), and getting the desired element as a dictionary
   - overrides methods `rowCount`, `index`, `parent`, `data`, `insertRow`, `removeRow` and `setData`

 ## Future steps

+This application is conceived as a starting point for a potentially more complex project, which could be upgraded in several ways.

+First, different types of questions could be introduced, such as questions with images or multiple-choice questions.
+The database schema already supports those changes, it would only be a matter of upgrading the UI.

+Finally, it could be very interesting to create a mobile or web client-side to Quizzies, where the participants could answer the questions presented in this app, and the scoreboard would be automatically generated based on the number of correct answers and points.